-That is the desire of Aboriginal communities to protect and nurture the stories that sustain their connection to Country and to ensure their children grow up strong in their culture.
+That is the desire of Aboriginal and Torres Strait Islander groups to protect and nurture the stories that sustain their connection to Country and to ensure their children grow up strong in their culture.

-All other issues in relation to Aboriginal interpretation run a distant second to this central premise.
+All other issues in relation to interpretation projects in this space run a distant second to this central premise.

-comment from an Aboriginal elder at Ballina in 2016 regarding the installation of signage at East Ballina Aboriginal Place - the location of a massacre of Aboriginal people in the late 1850s.
+comment from a community elder at Ballina in 2016 regarding the installation of signage at East Ballina Aboriginal Place - the location of a massacre of Aboriginal People in the late 1850s.

 The catalyst for the solution came with the development of the Coastal Recreational Path through the Aboriginal Place connecting East Ballina with Lennox Head some 10km to the north.
 This project formed part of the the stage 1 roll out of the path's construction.
 It received notable innovative input and support from the Council engineering team involved in the path's construction.